look-at-me-sideways

 # }

-You can also quickly experiment with custom rule definitions in the Rule Sandbox
+You can quickly experiment with custom rule definitions in the Rule Sandbox

 Here is what each part of the rule definition means: